Nan0416/Nan0416.github.io/mobile/android/ui.md

 4. dpi and ppi: dots per inch/pixel per inch.
 Discribe the density of pixel. # of pixel in one inch line.
 Mi A2 403 PPI. *dpi and ppi are used interchangeable, but dpi is originally used for printer and scanner*.

 Directly using pixel is not recommended, use dp instead.

+#### Resources class

+The `Context` abstract class defines a abstract method called `public abstract Resources getResources ()` that return a resources object. `Activity` class extends the `Context` class so the resource object can be acquired from within `Activity` class.

+1. get screen metrics.

+`public DisplayMetrics getDisplayMetrics ()` return a object that represents screen size, pixel density.

 ```Java
 public void logScreenMetric(){